121Unicorns/121Unicorns/README.md

 - 👋 Hi, I’m Michelle
 - 👀 I’m interested in Mobile and Web development
 - 🌱 I’m currently learning Python and Dart
-- 💞️ I’m looking to collaborate on Android projects in Java, Java projects, C/C++, Web projects in React, HTML/CSS/JS, Node.js
+- 💞️ I’m looking to collaborate on Android projects, Java projects, C/C++, Web projects in React, HTML/CSS/JS, Node.js
 - 📫 How to reach me @michelle-oyiolo on LinkedIn

 <!---